2359media/ios-dev-guide/README.md

       preloaded data
     * __Supporting Files__: a default group with Xcode template
 * No group for external libraries.
 Use CocoaPods to manage them.
+* Use intent based grouping.
+For each intent, create a new group with all the corresponding files (viewControllers, views, storyboards, xib) inside it.
+For e.g if **MyApp** has **Account** and **Products** create two groups `Account` and `Product` under **MyApp**
+* Each intent would've it's own storyboard.
+If Intent has multiple viewControllers, then each viewController would have it's own storyboard.
+Creating separate storyboards would prevent merge conflicts when developers are working on same stream.

 ### Warnings